cdutson/streamerbot-alerts/README.md

 - option to inject users' message instead of detail message
 - supports browser Text-to-speech (with overrides for each event type)
 - supports overrides for certain events for specific interactions
+- ability to suppress GiftSub events if a GiftBomb event happens
+- debug mode, which will provide a firehose of console logs of events from streamerbot

 ## Getting started